sg7801/Operationalizing-Machine-Learning/README.md

 * We can enable Deep Learning as well in the Auto ML Experiment for better results as it will consider different patterns and algorithms.
 Hence, improving the accuracy.

 # Demonstration of Key Steps :
+## Step 1: Authentication
+If we are using our personal account then we need to install the Azure Machine Learning Extension which allows you to interact with Azure Machine Learning Studio.
+Its a part of the az command.
+Then we will have to create a Service Principal Account and associate it with specific workspace.

 ## Automated ML Experiment

 #### Firstly, we upload the dataset.
 Below is image of the "Registered Datasets" in the ML Studio showing Bank Marketing Dataset available.